gnois/luaty/README.md

 ---

 Luaty only requires LuaJIT to run.
-With LuaJIT executable in your path, run Luaty through the provided launchers:
+With LuaJIT executable in your path, run luaty through the provided launchers.
+Without argument, the below will begin a Read-Generate-Eval-Print Loop (RGEPL)

 Linux/Unix shell
 ```